 It's important, when treating a pet with Inflammatory Bowel Disease (IBD), to be consistent with your feeding.
 Do not give your dog strange things to eat just because he may be begging you.
 No chips or cookies.
 No milk products... ever.
 No ice cream and no cheese.
 Avoid feeding your pet from the dinner table.
 They simply cannot tolerate any change in their daily diet without suffering for it.
 Do this and your dog will thank you.
 When Scooter deserves a treat I give him a piece of cooked boneless chicken breast.
 It's easy for him to digest and is high in protein.
 I buy bulk packages at the warehouse store and cook up one or two breasts each week to keep in the fridge.
 This way I have chicken at the ready for any bad days.

-I also began giving Scooter a probiotic in this morning feeding.
+I also began giving Scooter a probiotic several months ago in his morning feeding.
 I had been taking this exact same product myself for a great many years to keep my own gastrointestinal system in check and I knew it was working for me.
 I thought I'd try it on Scooter and see what it might, if anything, do for him.
 Needless to say, it was my second epiphany after finding the Oatmeal.
 I cannot stress enough how giving this to my best friend has given him an even bigger jump on life.
 Probiotics, if you are not aware, are what are often times referred to as "good bacteria".
 They can be found in yogurt, in yeast and can be had in capsule form.
 By filling your dog's gut with this living, beneficial bacteria you are basically overwhelming his system to the point the bad bacteria does not stand a chance of getting a foot hold and doing damage to his organs.
 Scooter gets the contents of one capsule mixed in his AM feeding about every other day.
 That's more than enough to keep his defenses up.
 It has essentially eliminated the need to use Flagyl in his case.
 He digests and passes his meals more completely now.

 It's working!
 His bouts with IBD symptoms are now at their lowest point in all the years I've had him.
 He is the happiest he's ever been.
 He has not had a single case of stomach gurgling... not one!